20 Writing Prompts for the Christmas Season

 This Christmas Readers’ Theater will be the highlight of the season!
 It’s low prep, great for distance learning, and kids love it!

 Want more?
-Here are 200 prompt slides for writing or discussion that you can display for the entire class.
+Here are 200 prompt slides for topics for writing or discussion that you can display for the entire class.